abess-team/skscope/docs/source/userguide/install.rst

 Install library from source
 ----------------------------------------

-This is recommended if you want to work with the latest development version or if you wish to contribute to scope.
+This is recommended if you want to work with the latest development version or if you wish to contribute to ``skscope``.

 In this case, there are some prerequisites: